History of Georgetown University: Across borders

 In 1987, the university decided to close the School of Dentistry following the class of 1990 for financial reasons, as the number of dental students dropped nationwide.
 Supplies and equipment from the school were sent to Pontifical Xavierian University in Bogotá, Colombia.
 In 1994, the School of Languages and Linguistics was folded into the college, and is now the Faculty of Languages and Linguistics.
 On October 7, 1998, the School of Business was renamed the McDonough School of Business in honor of alumnus Robert Emmett McDonough and in 2009, it moved into the newly constructed Rafik B. Hariri Building.
 In 1999 the School of Nursing added three other health related majors and appended its name to become the School of Nursing and Health Studies.

-John J. DeGioia, Georgetown's first lay president, has led the school since 2001.
-DeGioia has continued its financial modernization and has sought to "expand opportunities for intercultural and interreligious dialogue."
+John J. DeGioia, Georgetown's first lay president, led the school from 2001 to 2024.
+DeGioia continued its financial modernization and sought to "expand opportunities for intercultural and interreligious dialogue."
 In October 2002, Georgetown University began studying the feasibility of opening a campus of the Edmund A. Walsh School of Foreign Service in Qatar, when the non-profit Qatar Foundation first proposed the idea.
 The School of Foreign Service in Qatar opened in 2005 along with four other U.S. universities in the Education City development.
 That same year, Georgetown began hosting a two-week workshop at Fudan University's School of International Relations and Public Affairs in Shanghai, China.
 This later developed into a more formal connection when Georgetown opened a liaison office at Fudan on January 12, 2008, to further collaboration.

 DeGioia also founded the annual Building Bridges Seminar in 2001, which brings global religious leaders together, and is part Georgetown's effort to promote religious pluralism.
 In 1974, Woodstock College was refounded as the Woodstock Theological Center on Georgetown's campus.
 The Center for Contemporary Arab Studies was opened on September 3, 1975, with grants from Oman, the United Arab Emirates, Egypt, and Mobil Oil.
 In 1993 the Center for Muslim-Christian Understanding was opened and after a $20 million grant from Saudi Prince Al-Waleed bin Talal in 2005, the center was renamed the "Prince Alwaleed Center for Muslim–Christian Understanding".
 The Berkley Center for Religion, Peace, and World Affairs was begun as an initiative in 2004, and after a grant from William R. Berkley, was launched as an independent organization in 2006.
 Additionally, The Center for International and Regional Studies opened in 2005 at the new Qatar campus.